Mixed Voltage Angle and Frequency Droop Control for Transient Stability of Interconnected Microgrids with Loss of PMU Measurements: Introduction

 The reliability of angle droop controllers is contingent upon the availability of voltage angle measurements from phasor measurement units (PMUs).
-This further requires an accurate Global Positioning System (GPS) signal for synchronization of the angle reference across the system.
-However, GPS signals are frequently lost due to factors like weather events, atmospheric disturbances and antenna failure, leading to the loss of angle measurements \cite{yao2016impact}.
-GPS signal losses in PMUs occur as many as 6 to 10 times a day, with durations ranging from an average of 6-8 seconds to as much as 25 seconds \cite{huang2016data}.
-Such a loss of angle measurements can potentially result in poor transient performance and even instability in angle droop controlled microgrid networks.
-In this context, \textit{the aim of our work is to develop a control strategy to ensure transient stability of interconnected microgrids under intermittent angle measurement losses}.
+This requires an accurate Global Positioning System (GPS) signal for synchronization of the angle reference across the system \cite{sexauer2013phasor}.
+However, recent studies have demonstrated that PMU GPS signals are frequently lost due to factors like weather events and communication failure, leading to loss of angle measurements \cite{yao2016impact}\cite{yao2017gps}.
+In fact, such PMU measurement losses have been observed to occur as often as 6-10 times a day, with each loss event ranging from an average of 6-8 seconds to over 25 seconds \cite{huang2016data}.
+Such a loss of angle measurements can result in poor transient performance and even instability in angle droop controlled microgrids.
+In this context, \textit{the aim of our work is to develop a control strategy to ensure transient stability of interconnected angle droop controlled microgrids under intermittent PMU angle measurement losses}.